GoogleCloudPlatform/iap-gcip-web-toolkit/sample/app/README.md

-# GAE app gated by IAP/CICP Quickstart
+# GAE app gated by IAP/GCIP Quickstart

-This sample app demonstrates how a GAE app can be gated by IAP with CICP authenticated users.
+This sample app demonstrates how a GAE app can be gated by IAP with GCIP authenticated users.

-Note this app has to be used in conjunction with an authentication page using CICP/IAP JS module along with Firebase Auth/FirebaseUI.
+Note this app has to be used in conjunction with an authentication page using GCIP/IAP JS module along with Firebase Auth/FirebaseUI.
 The latter can be hosted independently on a different domain.

 ## Table of Contents